MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Experiments

-\textbf{Efficiency.} Real-world applications typically demand low-latency systems.
-We evaluate the inference latency of our model against previous ARLM-based SLG method, SOKE, as reported in Table \ref{tab:lat}.
-Across the three datasets, our method consistently achieves around 30\% reduction in latency, attributable to the highly efficient parallel token generation enabled by the reverse process in MDLMs.
+\textbf{Efficiency.} As shown in \cref{fig:throughput}a, across all test samples of the three datasets, our method achieves a throughput of 132 tokens/sec, representing a 40\% improvement over SOKE with KV caching.
+This high throughput enables the generation of a 400-frame (100-token) video in only 0.76s, thereby satisfying real-time requirements.
+This improvement stems from the highly efficient parallel token generation enabled by the reverse process in MDLMs.

+In \cref{fig:throughput}b-d, we observe that MaDiS provides a flexible trade-off between generation quality and efficiency, where quality is measured by DTW and SiBLEU scores (averaged over Body and Hands).
+When the number of sampling steps is set to 100, corresponding to sampling one token at a time, the model achieves the highest generation quality but the lowest throughput.
+In contrast, with only 10 sampling steps, inference becomes extremely fast (exceeding 300 tokens/sec) at the cost of degraded performance.
+Using 25 sampling steps yields a balance between generation quality and efficiency.

+\textbf{Human Evaluation.} To assess the intelligibility of the generated signs, we conducted a user study involving five professional CSL signers with 4 to 13 years of signing experience.
+They were asked to rate the alignment between generated signs and text annotations on a scale from 1 to 10, where higher scores indicate higher sign accuracy and better semantic conveyance.
+Ground-truth motions and RGB videos were also included for reference.
+Specifically, we provided 15 generated signs from SOKE and from our proposed MaDiS, together with the corresponding ground-truth motions and videos.
+The order of all samples was randomly shuffled to avoid potential bias.
+All participants were compensated above the average hourly rate in China.

+As shown in \cref{fig:user}a, our method achieves an average rating of 6.9, substantially outperforming SOKE, which receives an average rating of 4.6.
+The ground-truth motions obtain an average rating of 8.4, further demonstrating the feasibility of using motions as effective sign language representations.
+Furthermore, we report the absolute values of Spearman's rank correlation coefficient \cite{spearman} (1 means high correlation while 0 means no correlation) to study the alignment of the metric scores with human preference (signers' ratings).
+As shown in \cref{fig:user}b, SiBLEU and SiCLIP exhibit strong correlation, whereas DTW, based on minimum-distance alignment, shows weaker correlation.